Masumi Asano

-Masumi Asano (浅野 真澄, Asano Masumi) is a Japanese voice actress, singer and narrator who worked for Aoni Production, but now as of January, 2021, a Freelancer.
+Masumi Asano (浅野 真澄, Asano Masumi) is a Japanese voice actress, singer, narrator and writer who worked for Aoni Production, but now as of January, 2021, a Freelancer.

 Biography

 Asano was born on August 25, 1977, in Noshiro, Akita and studied at the Kokugakuin University Faculty of Literature.
 Asano announced via her blog that her dōjin manga series Seiyu's Life!, with art by Kenjiro Hata, is receiving an anime television series adaptation.